Flux.2 Klein: Three New Models for Real-Time Image Generation

 • Plan editing passes: Use fast text-to-image runs to find candidates, then apply image editing or multi-reference workflows to refine select outputs.

-Tip for teams: Configure a shared RunDiffusion workspace with a Klein default model so everyone tests ideas under the same performance envelope.
+Tip for teams: Configure a shared RunDiffusion workspace (Runnit Board) with a Klein default model so everyone tests ideas under the same performance envelope.

 The Flux 2 [klein] 4B model family supports both classic text-to-image generation and image editing workflows, including single-reference and multi-reference inputs for controlled transformations.
 For teams processing hundreds or thousands of images per day, the reduced parameter count translates into meaningful latency advantages while still keeping quality high.